codewars/codewars-runner-cli/README.md

 > Notice how there are 3 `<COMPLETEDIN::>` statements at the end.
 The first one completes the last IT statement, the 2nd completes the nested DESCRIBE and the 3rd completes the top level "Foo" DESCRIBE.

+#### <COMPLETEDIN::> Details

+The value of COMPLETEDIN should be time spent executing the related statement, in milliseconds.
+It is not required to support time. `<COMPLETEDIN::>` is valid on its own, and in that case it is only used to terminate the current statement.

 ### Why the custom format?